Get the BMTM Experience: A Magical, One-of-a-Kind Adventure

-Cross the park’s famous suspension bridges, and view the famous Glacier Grey before we make our way to join the hikers on the W circuit.
+Cross the park’s famous suspension bridges, and view the famous Grey Glacier before we make our way to join the hikers on the W Trek.

 After breakfast, we will make our way down to the valley to complete our trek!

 DAYS 11-12, MARCH 24-26: Hotel Las Torres

 We’ll finish our trek and head to the Hotel Las Torres for comfy beds, delicious meals, and inventive cocktails!

 The hotel is one of the best in the area for learning about the Patagonian Gaucho (known locally as Huasos) culture.
 Ride along the parts of the park that we didn’t see on horseback with local guides and cowboys.